Atlanta sports travel guide

 The city’s MLS team, Atlanta United FC, began play in 2017, starting life using Georgia Tech’s Bobby Dodd Stadium as its home venue before moving into Mercedes-Benz Stadium later that season.
 The club quickly built a rabid fanbase, which was quickly rewarded with an MLS Cup championship in 2018.

-The Atlanta Dream of the WNBA used to share State Farm Arena with the Hawks, but recently chose to play its home games at the Gateway Center Arena, a new facility near Hartsfield Airport.
+The Atlanta Dream of the WNBA used to share State Farm Arena with the Hawks, but several years ago chose to play its home games at the Gateway Center Arena, a new facility near Hartsfield Airport.

 Primary sports venues in Atlanta

 • Mercedes-Benz Stadium: Home of the Falcons and Atlanta United FC.
 Located at 1414 Andrew Young International Boulevard NW.